Quick facts

 - Reduces soil compaction from mowing equipment.

-- Prevents damage to stems and trunks by lawn mowers and weed cutters.
+- Prevents damage to stems and trunks by lawn mowers and string trimmers.

-- Improves soil health (increases microbial activity, nutrient- and water-holding capacity, soil pore spaces, and air penetration) as it decomposes.
+- Improves soil health by increasing microbial activity, nutrient- and water-holding capacity, soil pore spaces, and air penetration as it decomposes.

-Don't add more than a 3-inch layer of mulch because deep mulch applications may:
+Don’t add more than a 3-inch layer of mulch.
+Deep mulch applications may:

-- Prevent movement of rain or irrigation water into the root ball of newly planted trees and shrubs.
-This can result in roots drying up and plant stress.
+- Prevent movement of rain or irrigation water into the root zone of newly planted trees and shrubs.
+This can result in roots drying out.

-- Lead to root production and growth in the mulch.
-This often results in circling and stem-girdling roots.
+- Lead to new root growth in the mulch that often results in forming stem-girdling roots.

 - Reduce oxygen levels around roots and cause root suffocation.